boagz57/BlazeEngine/README.md

 # BlazeEngine

-This is my experimental game engine where I will test ideas such as different programming paradigms, optimization techniques, etc.
+This is my experimental game engine where I will test ideas such as different programming paradigms, optimization techniques, etc. Right now only tested for Windows 8+ with Visual Studio IDE.

 Branch Descriptions:
 --------------------------